 There are several ways to block internet access on an employee’s computer.
 If you want to block internet access totally for a specific employee, be that a temporary or permanent block, you can use your existing network hardware or a firewall rule to block a specific IP address.

-A web filter allows much more granular controls to be applied, such as blocking specific websites or categories of website for a specific employee or group of employees.
-This option is much easier and less time consuming if you need to block internet access – or implement partial blocks – for more than one employee.
+A web filter allows much more granular controls to be applied, such as blocking specific websites or categories of websites for a specific employee or group of employees.
+This option is much easier and less time-consuming if you need to block internet access – or implement partial blocks – for more than one employee.
 With a cloud-based web filter, these controls can be applied quickly and easily through a web portal that can be accessed by the administrator from any computer.